 Everyone experiences ups and downs in life—it’s not an option.
-But how you survive and deal with those ups and downs is definitely up to you.
+But how you resilience and deal with those ups and downs is definitely up to you.

 The process of “bouncing back” from adverse situations is called resilience.
 You weren’t born with all the resilience you’ll need to get through life.
 But it’s a skill that you can learn and develop—and the more resilient you are, the happier and more fulfilled your life will be.